ExpixelStudio/react-collection/expense-tracker-app/README.md

 # Learned
 Things learned or personally implemented for the first time during this project.
+Chakra UI v2.8.2
+UseDisclosure.. isOpen can be use to conditonally render anything in the UI, The Modal specifically in this app. passed the toggle state multiple components to render modal from add transaction component.

 <!-- Tailwind Css (Using Vite)
 npm install tailwindcss @tailwindcss/vite